bag-man/CS32310-Advanced-Graphics/README.md

 # Advanced Graphics Assignment
-This is an attempt to model my house in Three.js
+This is an attempt to model my bedroom in Three.js, using vectors, primitives and lighting effects.

 ### Building

-    nave usemain 6.9.0
+This project uses NodeJS, which is available on all platforms, you should be able to install it via your package manager, or by downloading a [binary from their website.](https://nodejs.org/en/download/) Once installed use the following commands to download the required libraries and launch the application.

     npm install
-    npm run build
     npm start

     # Development Mode
     npm run watch

-### Testing

-    npm run test